Palace of Versailles Tickets and Information

 - Opening Hours: Saturday & Monday: Closed.
 Other Days: 09:00 - 18:30

-Is the Palace of Versailles worth visiting
+Is the Palace of Versailles Worth Visiting

-- With around 15-million visitors each year visiting the Palace of Versailles, we definitely think so, yes!
-It’s one of those places that you won’t believe the opulence of it until you see it in person.
-The photos don’t do it justice!
+- It’s one of those places that you won’t believe the opulence until you see it in person.

 - The rooms